KPMG Law LLP logo

 Get in touch

 We advise any employer who receives notice of a WRC claim to take immediate action and contact their legal representatives, in order to discuss their options.
-Our Employment Law team, led by Aoife Newton, can advise on every stage of the employment process.
+Our Employment and Immigration Law team, led by Aoife Newton, can advise on every stage of the employment process.
 Please contact a member of the team for more information.

 Contact the team